privacyguides/privacyguides.org/docs/os/macos-overview.md

 You can enable a column in Activity Monitor called "Restricted" which is a flag that prevents programs from injecting code via macOS's [dynamic linker](https://pewpewthespells.com/blog/blocking_code_injection_on_ios_and_os_x.html).
 Ideally, this should say "Yes".

-##### Notarization

-Developers can get their apps [notarized](https://developer.apple.com/documentation/security/notarizing_macos_software_before_distribution) by Apple.
-Apps that are notarized are required to be signed and must use the hardened runtime.
-Apple scans apps for malware during the notarization process.

-You can tell an app is notarized by trying to run it.
-If it hasn't been notarized, Gatekeeper will stop you.
-This can be bypassed by control + clicking the app, which will give you a new option to run it.
-For added security, avoid non-notarized apps whenever possible.

 ##### Antivirus

 macOS comes with two forms of malware defense:

 1. Protection against launching malware in the first place is provided by the App Store's review process for App Store applications, or *Notarization* (part of *Gatekeeper*), a process where third-party apps are scanned for known malware by Apple before they are allowed to run.
+Apps are required to be signed by the developers using a key given to them by Apple.
+This ensures that you are running software from the real developers.
+It also requires the Hardened Runtime to be enabled which limits methods of exploitation.
 2. Protection against other malware and remediation from existing malware on your system is provided by *XProtect*, a more traditional antivirus software built-in to macOS.

 We recommend against installing third-party antivirus software as they typically do not have the system-level access required to properly function anyways, because of Apple's limitations on third-party apps, and because granting the high levels of access they do ask for often poses an even greater security and privacy risk to your computer.